kyma-project/busola/docs/extensibility/50-list-and-details-widgets.md

 ### StatisticalCard

 StatisticalCard widgets render a card component with a several numerical information elements.
-This widget is primarily designed to be used via [injections](#widget-injections-overview) (**destination: ClusterStats, slot: cards**), allowing the card to be rendered within the dense grid layout of the ClusterOverview's statistical cards section.
+This widget is primarily designed to be used in overview section **data.details.overview** or via [injections](#widget-injections-overview) (**destination: ClusterOverview, slot: health**), allowing the card to be rendered within the dense grid layout of the ClusterOverview's Monitoring and Health section.

 These are the available `StatisticalCard` widget parameters: